 Wet Carpet Flood Tips

 - If safe to do so, turn off circuit breakers to wet carpet areas.
 Then, remove any small electrical devices from those areas.
+Make sure to follow the rest of the wet carpet flood tips.

 - Avoid walking on wet carpet any more than needed.